CentroDL/godot/w04/d05/student/weather_mornex.md

 You've been tasked with creating a Ruby program that has among its features the requirement of retrieving the current weather conditions in any given US city.
-For example, your program will be asked to display the weather in `"New York, NY"`, and should output: `"THE CURRENT TEMPERATURE IS: 12° F"`.
+For example, your program will be asked to display the weather in `"New York, NY"`, and should output: `"THE CURRENT TEMPERATURE IN NEW YORK IS: 12° F"`.

 #### Step 1 (10 minutes)